 Good news for impatient users: with Google's Accelerated Mobile Pages (AMP) and Facebook Instant Articles, you can now access news on mobile in milliseconds.

 The projects of the two giants of the web are created to solve a specific issue: mobile users are impatient.
-If a web page fails to load within 5 seconds, 74 percent of users will abandon it.
+If a web page fails to load within 3 seconds, 53% of mobile users will abandon it.

 Google and Facebook have thus created, each in their own way, a solution that will improve the experience and the use of content on smartphones.
 What are the consequences for small and mid-size businesses on the web?

 We know.
 You too are impatient.
 But before revealing it, we’ll give you a brief summary of these two revolutionary projects.